SuReLI/sureli_docker_images/README.md

  - Keras
  - OpenCV 3

 The second, `sureli-docker`, has also Open AI Gym and adds a few utilities such as ipython3, git, vim, tmux, screen.
+Only this image is supported, the intermediate image is functional but very limited (e.g. no graphics are exported).

 **Warning:**  The docker container is not aware of any proxies, please connect to a network with direct access to the Internet to ensure the image is able to download the required software packages.
 If you are at ISAE SUPAERO you have this with "Eduroam".

 ## Running

-To run the docker just execute `./sureli-docker.sh [no-gym]`, which:
+To run the docker just execute `./sureli-docker.sh`, which:
- - Runs the appropriate docker container
+ - Runs the docker container
  - Exports port 8888 (Jupyter) and 6006 (Tensorflow Dashboard)
  - Mounts the `notebook` directory inside the container
  - Logs in the container via SSH